A complete effective field theory for dark matter: Effective field theory for a generic DM multiplet

 The dark matter fields in multiplets with $Y=0$ obviously have no coupling to the $Z$ boson.
 On the other hand, multiplets with $Y\neq 0$ are usually avoided because in general gauge interactions, and in particular the coupling to the $Z$ boson, give too large a contribution to the direct detection cross section, well above the current experimental limits.
 However, as we discuss in this section, there is a quite generic scenario in which the vector coupling to the $Z$ boson, and therefore its contribution to spin-independent direct detection, vanishes.
 This leaves only gauge contributions to spin-dependent direct detection processes that are much less constrained experimentally.

 The electrically neutral component of multiples with $Y \neq 0$ is a complex field $\mathcal{X}_0$, which transforms trivially under $\U(1)_Q$ but non-trivially under $\U(1)_Y$.
 Hence, it has gauge couplings to the Z boson field with strength $e Y/(s_W c_W)$.
 This complex field is made of two self-conjugate components: $\mathcal{X}_0 = A + i B$, with $\hat{A}=A$, $\hat{B}=B$.
-Here, $\hat{F}$ is the conjugate of field $F$ ($\hat{\omega}=\omega^*$, $\hat{\Psi}=\gamma_0 C \Psi^*$ and $\hat{V}_\mu=V_\mu^*$ for scalar, fermion and vector fields, respectively).\footnote{This is related to charge conjugation $\mathcal{C}$ by $\mathcal{C} F \mathcal{C}^{-1} = \eta^C_F \hat{F}$, $\eta^C_F = \pm 1$, so $A$ and $B$ are charge conjugation eigenstates with eigenvalue $\eta^C_{A,B}$.} Consider now the mass term of the fields $A$ and $B$.
+Consider now the mass term of the fields $A$ and $B$.
 It is a hermitian form over self-conjugate fields, so it is equivalent to a quadratic form and the 2x2 mass matrix $\mathcal{M}$ is real and symmetric.
 This is diagonalized by a real orthogonal transformation and its eigenfields $N_1$ and $N_2$ are also self-conjugate.
 If $\mathcal{M}$ has two degenerate eigenvalues, then $A$ and $B$ are mass eigenfields as well, and the full complex $\mathcal{X}_0$ constitutes the DM candidate.
 On the other hand, if the eigenvalues are non-degenerate, then only the particle associated to the lighter mass eigenfield, $N_1$, survives and forms the DM today.
 In this case, only $N_1$ is relevant as an initial state in DM-nucleon interactions.
 Furthermore, if the mass separation is larger than the typical kinetic energy of a DM particle near the Earth, only $N_1$ will appear as a final state.

 Let us consider the non-degenerate case.
 We are interested here in the trilinear interaction of two $N_1$ fields and one Z boson field, which will be of the form $j^{N_1}_\mu Z^\mu$.
 The current $j^{N_1}_\mu$ is necessarily invariant under $\mathcal{C}$, since it is bilinear in $N_1$ and this field is self-conjugate.
 Hence, since $A_\mu$ is $\mathcal{C}$ odd, these trilinear interactions cannot conserve $\mathcal{C}$.
 If the interaction preserves $\mathcal{C}P$, it must be parity-odd.
 That is, $j^{N_1}_\mu$ must be a pseudovector current.
 Vector currents that couple to the Z boson preserving $\mathcal{C}P$ (as the ones from minimal coupling) cannot be built with $N_1$ alone.
 These are the currents that enter the spin-independent nuclear-DM cross-sections mediated by a $Z$, which thus vanish for non-degenerate $N_i$.
 In this scenario, small contributions from non-renormalizable operators can dominate direct detection.